harveshvaran/ftp82_laptop/STANDARDS_AND_GUIDELINES.md

   * Use a three character prefix derived from the table name for all the columns
   * e.g., EMP_ID, EMP_NAME
   * Except for foreign keys, where you will use the foreign key tables' prefix
-  * e.g., in LEAVE_HISTORY table, use EMP_ID as the foreign key
+  * e.g., in LEAVE_DETAILS table, use EMP_ID as the foreign key